-- This edition of In-Depth looks at the issues that were discussed during the inaugural 2+2 talks, the agreements that the two countries signed and some sticking points that still remain in the overall engagement between India and the US.
+- This edition of In-Depth looks at the issues that were discussed during the inaugural 2+2 talks, the agreements that the two countries signed and some sticking points that remain in the overall engagement between India and the US.

 - The 2+2 dialogue between India and the US has been described as an upgrade in ties between both countries.
-Analysts feel that it is an acknowledgment of India’s rise as an economic and strategic power because the United States holds such ministerial dialogues only with Australia and Japan, and now with India.
+Analysts feel that it is an acknowledgement of India’s rise as an economic and strategic power because the United States holds such ministerial dialogues only with Australia and Japan, and now with India.

 - A 2+2 dialogue refers to a mechanism between two nations where two appointed ministers from each country met up to discuss their strategic and security interests.